 - Cryptocurrency community response.
 Even though it is in the early stages of development, VEO has begun capturing the attention of the cryptocurrency community.
 There’s already a small following on Discord and Reddit.

 - Unpredictable price.
 At this point in time, VEO’s price is determined by a small number of early adopters and should fluctuate until it’s officially listed on exchanges.
-On Discord, as of late May 2018, the price is fluctuating from $500 to $700 per coin – up from $100 to 150 in early March.

 - Alternatives to buying, selling or trading VEO.
 If you don’t want to buy, sell or trade VEO, there’s always the option of mining it.
 Amoveo’s mining algorithm uses SHA256 encryption, like bitcoin, but you can’t use bitcoin ASICs to mine VEO.
 If you’re looking for a miner or a mining pool, the official Amoveo GitHub recommends VeoMiner.
 VeoMiner is touted as the fastest known miner but charges a small developer fee and is closed source.
 You could also try out AmoveoMinerMan (NVIDIA GPUs only), a free and open-source miner.

 By assessing these factors and using them as a starting point for your own research, you should be able to decide whether to buy VEO.